Choosing A Business: Starting Your Business

 Write down the names of at least five successful businesses in your chosen field.
 Analyze what these five businesses have in common and make a list of reasons for their success.

 Talk to several people in your intended business.
 Don't be afraid of the negative aspects of your intended business.
-Instead, seek out the pitfalls — better now than after you open your doors.
+Instead, seek out the pitfalls of your new business ideas — better now than after you open your doors.
 Take notes if possible.
 Write down the information as soon as you can.

 Analyze the competition that are not doing well and write down the reasons.